High-Intensity Interval Training for Pediatric Heart Transplant Recipients

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is high-intensity interval training safe for heart transplant recipients?
+What prior data suggests that this high-intensity interval training is safe for pediatric heart transplant recipients?

 Michael Khoury, MD